 In the SITC Sparkathon, a group of 29 emerging leaders will explore the critical hurdles that have challenged the cancer immunotherapy field for years.
 Once projects have been determined, teams will formulate plans to solve the major issues.
 Participants will have access to leadership experts who will assist teams in developing their proposals for successful implementation.

-These business experts will act as coaches during a two-day retreat in a “Technology Hackathon” meets “Shark Tank” format to explore the hurdles and challenges facing the field of cancer immunotherapy with the goal of identifying projects that provide a solution to one or more of the identified hurdles.
+These business experts served as coaches during a two-day retreat in a “Technology Hackathon” meets “Shark Tank” format to explore the hurdles and challenges facing the field of cancer immunotherapy with the goal of identifying projects that provide a solution to one or more of the identified hurdles.

 The following are the coaches who will help lead the SITC Sparkathon 2018 Cohort: